Server-Side Request Forgery Attack Explained: Definition, Types, Protection

 How Can Heimdal® Help Mitigate SSRF Attacks

 Practicing prevention is always wiser, and more convenient, than waiting for the threat actors to make the first move.
-By developing and implementing our innovatory Heimdal solutions we help organizations protect their servers and networks against SSRF attacks and other harmful actions.
+Heimdal’s innovatory solutions help organizations protect their servers and networks against SSRF vulnerabilities and other harmful actions.

-With 96% accuracy in predicting future threats, our solution enables you to spot any malicious URLs that could mess up your system.
+With 96% accuracy in predicting future threats, Heimdal’s DNS Security spots and blocks any malicious URLs that could mess up your system.

-The DarkLayer Guard 2-way traffic filtering engine included in Heimdal`s Threat Prevention – Endpoint solution offers professional white/blacklisting, which is one of the largely recommended security measures against SSRF attacks.
+The DarkLayer Guard 2-way traffic filtering engine included in Heimdal’s DNS Security Endpoint solution offers professional blacklisting.
+Blacklisting is one of the largely recommended security measures against SSRF attacks.

 DarkLayer Guard helps your team block unwanted network communication to reduce Zero Hour exploits, Ransomware C&C’s, next-gen attacks, and data leakages.